flant/ovpn-admin/README.md

 ### 3. Prebuilt binary (WIP)

 You can also download and use prebuilt binaries from the [releases](https://github.com/flant/ovpn-admin/releases) page — just choose a relevant tar.gz file.

+###
+If you want to use password auth (`--auth` flag) you have to install [openvpn-user](https://github.com/pashcovich/openvpn-user/releases) - just make it available throw PATH variable and don`t forget about execution rights on the binary

 ## Usage